Allen-Synthesis/EuroPi/software/contrib/hamlet.md

 2. Connect a Bass Drum to output 1, Hi-hat to output 2
 3. Start your clock - the pattern will output gates on outputs 1/2.
 4. Select different patterns manually using knob 2 (right-hand knob).
-The first section of the selected pattern is shown visually on the screen.
+The first section of the selected gate pattern for track 1 is shown visually on the screen.

 ## Voices
 1. Connect output 3 to gate on voice 1